npm/rfcs/accepted/0000-registry-only-tarballs.md

 - **pnpm**: [`add`](https://pnpm.io/cli/add#install-from-git-repository), [`install`](https://pnpm.io/cli/install)

 This seems like a worthwhile area for npm to be the first mover.

+To demonstrate, if you see [this demo repo](https://github.com/thescientist13/npm-query-registry-only-deps-rfc-demo) and follow the steps to `npm link` with a version that has `npm query`, you will see output for **eslint** but not **babel**, which is the desired outcome in this situation given that _package.json_ has eslint as a `git` dependency.

 ## Unresolved Questions and Bikeshedding